Bad weather can quickly put a dampener on your holiday. But what should travellers do when bad weather turns deadly?

 So how can travellers stay safe when extreme weather events occur, and how can they avoid them in the first place?

 How to plan for the weather when planning your holiday

 Being weather-wise can mean the difference between the trip of a lifetime and a trip you’d rather forget.
 It’s often said that you can’t plan the weather, but when it comes to organising your overseas adventure, this isn’t the case.
 There are a number of places you can find historical weather data to ensure you know exactly when is the best time to travel to your destination.

 The Emergency Events Database posts information on natural disasters as they happen, all around the world.
 As one look at their ‘Disasters of the Week’ section will tell you, severe weather events occur with surprising frequency all over the globe.
 Not all of these will make the evening news, but all of them will be enough to throw your travel plans into disarray.

-Their Country Profile feature allows you to search the Emergency Events Database by location, which is a great starting point when planning your holiday.
+Their website allows you to search the Emergency Events Database by location, which is a great starting point when planning your holiday.
 For example, did you know that New Caledonia has suffered a series of tropical cyclones which occur most commonly in March?
 Or that Thailand is particularly susceptible to flash flooding from September to January?

 What weather events can affect my holiday?